 "Nothing here," Jasmine announced, coughing out a mouthful of dust.
 Zoe nodded.
 "Alright.
 Time to head to the next- ".Wait, something's not adding up," Draco argued, his voice firm.
 Everyone looked at him in confusion.
 "Draco, we've searched the site.
 And even if we missed something, the demon detector would have let us know."
 Jasmine had a point, but he had a really bad feeling about the place.
 "That's the thing.
 The detector could be wrong."

-"I'm going to search alone.
-Maybe 'll find something," Draco said, stepping toward the shadows.
+"What are you saying?"
+Derek asked, his voice low and cold."I'm going to search alone.
+Maybe 'll find something," Draco replied without turning back, stepping toward the shadows.

 Jasmine and Dash exchanged worried glances, tension crackling in the air.